ygemici/osz/loader/README.md

 If all filesystem drivers failed, BOOTBOOT compliant loader will brute-force look for the first ELF image in the first initrd image on the first partition, which is quite comfortable specially when you boot it from ROM.
-You just copy your initrd on the EFI System Partition, and there you go!
+You just copy your initrd on the EFI System Partition, and ready to rock and roll!

 The reference implementations support cpio, tar and [FS/Z](https://github.com/bztsrc/osz/blob/master/src/docs/fs.md) as initrd.
 Gzip uncompressor coming soon in EFI version.